 A: To get this credit posted to your OSU record, please follow the instructions on the Registrar's Office website.

-Please do not send your transcript to an academic advisor because they do not have the authority to do anything with it.
+Please do not send your transcript to an academic advisor because they do not have the authority to process it.
 Your academic advisor can, however, talk to you about how this transfer credit applies to your major or GE requirements.

 Q: If I drop a class, is it okay if it puts me below full time status?